nekocode/Items/README.md

 }
 ```

 Just create an `ItemPool`.
 No more need adpater and data list.
-Setup itemtypes for matching data and then you can add start adding data to the ItemPool.
+Setup itemtypes for matching data and then you can add data to the ItemPool.
 It will automatically select the Item to show for the recyclerview.

 ```java
 ItemPool items = new ItemPool();